Mr Evans, Miss Reed, Mrs Ullyart and Miss Keenaghan.

 This year we will journey back in time and study how the end of the Roman occupation opened the way for invaders from northern Europe and Ireland.
 The Anglo-Saxons and Scots, settled the majority of England and Scotland in the years following the Roman withdrawal from Britain.
+We will use the book Beowulf and others to inspire our writing as well!
 We will answer such questions such as: Who were the Anglo-Saxons and Scots?
 Where did they come from?
 What were their greatest achievements?
 Who were they succeeded by?
-We will also see how they influenced our local area.
+We will also see how they influenced our local area and what legacies they left behind.

 We will look at these famous invaders and dig down to find out the truth behind the myths and legends.
 What did they bring?
 How did they shape our country?
 What is their lasting legacy?
 As geographers we will look at where they came from and what attracted them to our shores.
 As historians we will look at contemporary accounts and archaeological artifacts to take a glimpse into how these Scandinavian invaders really lived.